Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Experiments

 \paragraph{Color-consistency evaluation} To assess color consistency, we propose \emph{Gradient@edge} (G@e), which measures the average pixel gradient difference along the boundary of the masked region with respect to the ground-truth image.
 This metric captures the smoothness of color transitions between the inpainted area and its surrounding context.
 A lower G@e value indicates more consistent color continuity and less noticeable color shift, making it a reliable and complementary measure for evaluating inpainting quality.

 \paragraph{Competitors} We use the SD v1.5 inpainting model~\cite{Rombach_2022_CVPR} to analyze and compare ASUKA with competitors for a fair comparison, while validating ASUKA's generalization ability with FLUX.
 We consider three SD v1.5 inpainting variants: SD: uses a null-prompt for unconditional generation; SD-text: uses "background" as a prompt since no captions are used in inpainting; SD-token~\cite{wang2024repositioning}: uses learnable tokens trained with ASUKA's pipeline.
 To test other ways of incorporating the MAE condition, we implement the following: SD-IP, uses IP-Adapter~\cite{ye2023ip-adapter}; SD-T2I, uses T2I-Adapter~\cite{mou2024t2i}; SD-CAEv2, uses a CLIP-style alignment module CAEv2~\cite{zhang2023cae}; We also test SD-LaMa, which inputs LaMa~\cite{suvorov2022resolution} inpainting results instead of MAE.
-We also compare with leading inpainting algorithms Co-Mod~\cite{zhao2021large}, MAT~\cite{li2022mat}, LaMa~\cite{suvorov2022resolution}, MAE-FAR~\cite{cao2022learning}, and SD-Repaint~\cite{lugmayr2022repaint}.
+We also compare with leading inpainting algorithms Co-Mod~\cite{zhao2021large}, MAT~\cite{li2022mat}, LaMa~\cite{suvorov2022resolution}, MAE-FAR~\cite{cao2022learning}, and SD-Repaint~\cite{lugmayr2022repaint}, and recent SOTA methods PixelHacker~\cite{xu2025pixelhacker}, OmniPaint~\cite{yu2025omnipaint}, and OmniEraser~\cite{wei2025omnieraser}.